Understanding the Basics: Personal Loan Meaning and Concept

 - Fixed Tenure: Personal Loans come with a fixed repayment tenure, usually ranging from 1 to 5 years.

 - Fixed Interest Rate: Most Personal Loans have a fixed interest rate, meaning the EMI remains constant throughout the tenure.
+This makes your repayment predictable.

 Personal Loans follow a simple process:

-- Assessment: The bank assesses your creditworthiness.
+- Assessment: The bank or NBFC assesses your creditworthiness.

 - Offer & Acceptance: If approved, you receive a loan offer.